SidKaipa/alignfix/README.md

 ## Viral Example

 We used this viral genome.
-You can find the data here.
+You can find the data here: [National Library of Medicine](https://www.ncbi.nlm.nih.gov/nuccore/NC_045512.2) [European Nucleotide Archive](https://www.ebi.ac.uk/ena/browser/view/PRJEB37886)

 This was the command we used to run the test dataset: